bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfWaves_2awJPTbgD0hQLAhRhDQuvu/Documentation.md

-Indicates the number of waves of the optical transport network system.
+Indicates the number of waves of the transport equipment.